Bab Tuma

-Bab Tuma (بَابُ تُومَا, meaning: "Gate of Thomas") is a neighborhood located in the Old city of Damascus in Syria.
-It is one of the seven gates of Damascus, a geographic landmark of Christianity.
+Bab Tuma (بَابُ تُومَا, meaning: "Gate of Thomas") is a neighborhood located in the old city of Damascus in Syria.
+It is named after one of the seven gates of old city of Damascus, located within the neighbourhood.

 Etymology

 The gate was named by the Byzantines to commemorate Thomas the Apostle, one of the Twelve Apostles of Jesus Christ.